Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ### How to enable or disable profiling builds globally? {#haskell-faq-override-profiling}

-By default, Nixpkgs builds a profiling version of each Haskell library.
+By default, Botpkgs builds a profiling version of each Haskell library.
 The exception to this rule are some platforms where it is disabled due to concerns over output size.
 You may want to…